Friday, August 08, 2008

 Along with the berries, fresh tomatoes burst from vines in another patch, alongside fresh okra, turnip greens and what reportedly seems to be a favorite among many newcomers to his small operation, watermelons.

-One day, during a phone conversation as I sat by the Hudson River in New York City's Manhattan, my Dad told me he's certain some of the people that visit him are first timers to a farm like this, he said that a more than one visitor had told him that they had never actually picked berries, watermelons or a tomato from the vine.
+One day, during a phone conversation as I sat by the Hudson River in New York City's Manhattan, my Dad told me he's certain some of the people that visit him are first timers to a farm like his.
+He said that more than one visitor had told him they had never actually picked berries, watermelons or a tomato from a vine or bush.

-He said he liked to share the story of his now deceased basset hound, who when the tomato's were ripe, would often be seen eating a couple off the vine.
-To this day, he finds that a bit unusual, a tomato loving basset hound.
+He said he liked to share the story of his now deceased basset hound, who when the tomato's were ripe, could be seen strolling in the garden, stopping occasionally to inspect, then eat a couple off the vine.
+To this day, he finds his tomato loving basset hound a bit, unusual.

-My Dad has found joy in showing these first time visitors how to gently roll their fingers over the berries so the ripe ones fall into the bucket.
-He loved taking them to the watermelon patch, a place where these giant pod like pieces of fruit grew from tiny seeds, where they'd tap and thump the melon to 'hear' if it was ripe.
-The watermelon patch was always almost magical, mysterious, a place to find those creations where he, like many southerner discovered the satisfaction of salt on the sweet creation from the ground.
+My Dad has found joy in showing the first time visitors how to gently roll their fingers over the berries so the ripe ones fall into the bucket.
+He also loved taking them to the watermelon patch, a place where these giant pod like pieces of fruit grew from tiny seeds, where they'd tap and thump the melon to 'hear' if it was ripe.
+The watermelon patch was always almost magical, mysterious, a place to find those creations where he, like many a southerner, discovered the satisfaction of salt on the sweet juicy creation from the ground.

-When the guests found find one they like, he tells them to "go on and get it" and they go and cut the curly pigtail looking lifeline to the ground and take the melon and load it into their car, maybe for a trip back to suburbia, another town, city, perhaps with a universal memory tucked away for another place and time.
+When the guests found find one they like, he tells them to "go on and get it" and they go and cut the curly pigtail lifeline that connects to the ground and hoisting the melon, load it into their car, maybe for a trip back to suburbia, another town, city, perhaps too, with a vivid memory tucked away, to be recalled at another place and time.

-He said it just tickled him to death to see the fascination in these folks faces, the beauty of introducing something he'd always known as a simple part of daily life to someone new.
+He said it just tickled him to death to see the fascination in these folks faces, the beauty of introducing something he'd always known as a simple part of seasonal and daily life.

-Maybe too, they find him interesting, this man unlike the generic cookie cut of suburbia, the encroaching city just up the road, a relic of sorts, one who now finds peace and joy with the land, one who shares, albeit sells his love with the world around him.
+Maybe too, they find him interesting, a relic of sorts, one who worked shift work at a power plant for years, but now finds peace and joy with the land, one who shares, albeit sells the fruits of that love with the world around him.

 This past Spring, my Dad was thrilled when he went outside and found that one of his humming birds had made it back to Alabama for the summer season.
-During another phone conversation between New York and Bama, my Mother described what appeared to be an older man behaving as a small child who one day rushed into the house and announced with smiles from ear to ear, they come back, they're back!
+During another phone conversation between my adopted home and Alabama, my Mother described an older man behaving like a small child on Christmas morning.
+One day, he rushed into the house and announced with smiles from ear to ear, "they come back, they're back!"

-They, being those tiny creatures who humm, devour nectar then build nests no larger than a walnut to raise there young.
+They, being tiny creatures with wings, who humm, devour nectar then build nests no larger than a walnut to raise there young.

-He has five bird feeders and the customers who come to the farm reportedly marvel at the tiny creatures as they feed, humm and dance at lightning speed with each other in bird combat while attempting to gain the attention of a mate.
-He had done research and found that the tiny birds spend part of their lives in this part of Central Bama but as Fall and Winter approach, they come together and flap their tiny wings and fly thousands of miles across the Gulf of Mexico to another land only to return the next spring and summer to this newly established sanctuary of humming just south of Birmingham, near the Coosa River.
+He has five humming bird feeders and the customers who come to the farm reportedly marvel at the tiny creatures as they feed, dance and dart at lightning speed, often dodging each other in a sort of bird combat, sometimes in the quest for a mate.
+He had done research and found that the tiny birds spend part of their lives in this part of Central Bama but as Fall and Winter approach, they come together and flap their tiny wings and fly thousands of miles across the Gulf to Mexico.
+By the next spring and summer, the birds somehow find their way back to this newly established sanctuary of humming just south of Birmingham, near the Coosa River.

 Of course it's not just the feeders , the birds love the berries as they will the new crop of figs, blackberries and pears too.